 In the Fall of 2019, we were grateful to receive many strong applications from graduates who proposed creative ways to apply the Nalanda Institute curriculum to cutting edge research and outreach to underserved communities.
 Thanks to the generosity of our board and community, we are excited to announce the awards for our first four Nalanda Institute Fellows for 2019–2020.

-Left to right: Ann Campbell, Yuria Celidwen, Patricia Gillman, Maria Thorin
+Left to right: Ann Campbell, Yuria Celidwen, Priscilla Gillman, Maria Thorin

 Ann H. Campbell, MSN, MPH, an occupational health nurse practitioner at Rockefeller University and graduate in Contemplative Psychotherapy, has gathered a group of scientists at Rockefeller to help design and conduct cutting edge research on the mechanisms and efficacy of our Compassion-Based Resilience Training for reducing social stress and its adverse impact on immunity.